badnewsgoonies-dot/vale-village-v2/docs/BATTLE_SCREEN.md

 - Consider adding Storybook stories for LayoutBattle and visual regression tests for the core battle states (idle, targeting, resolve) to catch UI regressions early.
 - If making changes that affect state invariants, update src/core/validation/battleStateInvariants.ts and corresponding unit tests to fix root-cause issues rather than masking them.

+Verification
+- Automated
+  - Run unit tests that cover battle invariants: tests/unit/validation/battleStateInvariants.test.ts.
+Ensure they pass before and after refactors.
+  - Run E2E/animation test suite: tests/e2e/battle-animations.spec.ts (uses Playwright).
+Capture screenshots and compare against baseline to detect visual regressions.
+  - When extracting constants, add unit tests that assert the constant values are imported and used by LayoutBattle and battleConfig to prevent regressions.
+- Manual
+  - Start the dev server (e.g., pnpm dev or npm run dev) and navigate to the battle screen or run the battle simulator scripts (scripts/tower-battle-test.ts) to exercise common flows: idle, targeting, resolving.
+  - Verify animation timings and hitboxes by checking recorded screenshots in playwright-report/ and comparing to expected behaviors.
+- Acceptance criteria
+  - No failing unit or E2E tests related to battle behavior.
+  - No visual regressions in core battle states (idle, targeting, resolve).
+  - All previous magic numbers in LayoutBattle are replaced by named constants in src/ui/state/battleConstants.ts and covered by at least one unit test.

 Handoff notes
 - Start work by auditing LayoutBattle.tsx and identifying any inline numeric literals; extract them to battleConstants.ts and import where needed.
 - Verify tests under tests/unit/validation and tests/e2e/battle-animations to ensure invariant expectations and animation timings are still valid after refactors.